jtsiomb/visor/README.md

 About
 -----
-*visor* is a lightweight, system-independent, device-independent, maximally portable, easily embeddable text editor framework.
-Visor is also a concrete implementation of a text editor for a number of systems, based on the visor framework.
+*visor* is a lightweight, system-independent, device-independent, maximally portable, easily embeddable text editor framework. *visor* is also a concrete implementation of a text editor for a number of systems, based on the visor framework.